thenewcoolgirl28/PROGRAM-CENTER/README.md

 ## Update
 I have a flashcard program supported by Pygame.
 Even if it is presented as simple, I managed to create flipping flashcards alternating from blue to white accordingly.
-The text shows in the middle, and they show (from the time you started the program) each question and answer separated by '(/)' in a file you edit willingly.
+The text in the middle, and they show (from the time you started the program) each question and answer separated by '(/)' in a file you edit willingly.

 [README.md](https://github.com/user-attachments/files/22057942/README.md)